 In addition, you need to understand where the potential market entry and exit points are.
 Therefore, you have to decide which trading tactics is close to you – breakout or pullback trading (Figure 3).

-When the breakout trading, the search for an entry point is carried out above the resistance level or below the support level.
+When using the breakout trading system, the search for an entry point is carried out above the resistance level or below the support level.
 Once the market is closed and the important level is updated, it becomes possible to open a position in the breakout direction.

 The second tactics is the pullback trading.
 In this case, you ignore the breakout signal and wait for the correction.
 Only after its completion and the pullback candle formation, you should determine the entry points that is on the current or smaller timeframe.